jxnblk/mdx-deck/docs/theming.md

   - `preBackground`
   - `code`
   - `codeBackground`
+- `transitionTimingFunction`: timing function value for slide transitions
+- `transitionDuration`: duration value for slide transitions. set to `0` to disable transitions
 - `css`: root CSS object
 - `heading`: CSS for all headings
 - `h1`: CSS for `<h1>`